Baldo by Hector D. Cantú and Carlos Castellanos for June 27, 2020

 7. Betty dipshit 3

-Bwahahaha! about 4 years ago
+Bwahahaha! over 4 years ago

 Later, as he slept, Gracie crept in to Sergio’s room and hit him in the head repeatedly with a sock full of rocks.